Dead Man

-Dead Man is a 1995 American acid western film written and directed by Jim Jarmusch.
-It stars Johnny Depp, Gary Farmer, Billy Bob Thornton, Iggy Pop, Crispin Glover, John Hurt, Michael Wincott, Lance Henriksen, Gabriel Byrne, Mili Avital, and Robert Mitchum.
-The movie, set in the late 1800s, follows William Blake, a meek accountant on the run after murdering a man.
+Dead Man is a 1995 American acid Western film written and directed by Jim Jarmusch.
+It stars Johnny Depp, Gary Farmer, Billy Bob Thornton, Iggy Pop, Crispin Glover, John Hurt, Michael Wincott, Lance Henriksen, Gabriel Byrne, Mili Avital, and Robert Mitchum in his final film performance.
+The movie, set in the late 19th century, follows William Blake, a meek accountant on the run after killing a man.
 He has a chance encounter with enigmatic Native American spirit-guide "Nobody", who believes Blake is the reincarnation of the visionary English poet William Blake.

-The film is shot entirely in monochrome.
+Described by Jarmusch as a "Psychedelic western", the film is shot entirely in monochrome.
 Neil Young composed the guitar-dominated soundtrack with portions he improvised while watching the movie footage.
-Many have considered it a premier postmodern Western.
-It has been compared to Cormac McCarthy's novel Blood Meridian.

 Plot

-William Blake (Johnny Depp), an accountant from Cleveland, Ohio, rides by train to the frontier company town of Machine to take up a promised accounting job in the town's metal works.
-During the trip, the train fireman (Crispin Glover) warns Blake against the enterprise.
+William Blake, an accountant from Cleveland, Ohio, rides by train to the frontier company town of Machine to take up a promised accounting job in the town's metal works.
+During the trip, the train fireman warns Blake against the enterprise.
 Arriving in town, Blake notes the hostility of the townsfolk towards him.
-He then discovers that the position has already been filled, and John Dickinson (Robert Mitchum), the ferocious owner of the company, drives Blake from the workplace by gunpoint.
+He then discovers that the position has already been filled, and John Dickinson, the ferocious owner of the company, drives Blake from the workplace at gunpoint.

-Jobless and without money or prospects, Blake meets Thel Russell (Mili Avital), a former prostitute who sells paper flowers.
+Jobless and without money or prospects, Blake meets Thel Russell, a former prostitute who sells paper flowers.
 He lets her take him home.
-Thel's ex-boyfriend Charlie (Gabriel Byrne) surprises them in bed, shoots at Blake, and accidentally kills Thel when she shields Blake with her body.
+Thel's ex-boyfriend Charlie surprises them in bed, shoots at Blake, and accidentally kills Thel when she shields Blake with her body.
 The bullet passes through Thel and wounds Blake, who kills Charlie with Thel's gun before climbing out the window and fleeing the town on Charlie's horse.
 Company owner Dickinson is Charlie's father and hires three killers — Cole Wilson, Conway Twill, and Johnny "The Kid" Pickett — to bring Blake back "dead or alive".

-Blake awakens to find a large Native American man (Gary Farmer) trying to dislodge the bullet from his chest.
+Blake awakens to find a large Native American man trying to dislodge the bullet from his chest.
 The man, calling himself Nobody, reveals that the bullet is too close to Blake's heart to remove, rendering Blake effectively a walking dead man.
-When he learns Blake's full name, Nobody decides Blake is a reincarnation of William Blake, a poet whom he idolizes but of whom Blake is ignorant.
+When he learns Blake's full name, Nobody decides Blake is a reincarnation of William Blake, the eighteenth- and nineteenth-century English poet, whom he idolizes, but of whom Blake is ignorant.
 He decides to care for Blake and to use Native methods to help ease him into death.